Redefining System Suppliers’ IACS UR E26/27 Interpretation Trends in Alignment with Cyber Resilience Principles

 -

-Therefore, the application of such limited reflection approaches requires prior agreement between the CRSI (Cyber Resilience Single Interface) and the shipbuilder.
+The application of limited reflection approaches requires prior agreement between the CRSI (Cyber Resilience Single Interface) and the shipbuilder.
+The reasons are clear:

-The ZCD is a core UR E26 deliverable that must be continuously maintained
+- The ZCD is a core UR E26 deliverable that must be continuously maintained

-For future submissions to the classification society, the CRSI bears final responsibility for the UR E26 deliverables
+- For future submissions to the classification society, the CRSI bears final responsibility for the UR E26 deliverables

-Accordingly, unilateral definition of independent zones by system suppliers, or refusal to submit required information, may result in the transfer of cyber risks arising during vessel delivery and operation to the CRSI, shipbuilder, classification society, and ultimately the shipowner.
+Unilateral definition of independent zones by system suppliers, or refusal to submit required information, may result in the transfer of cyber risks arising during vessel delivery and operation to the CRSI, shipbuilder, classification society, and ultimately the shipowner.

 Comments